playquadball/playquadball.com/docs/getting-started/basic-rules.md

 - Can be scored from either direction (front-to-back or back-to-front)
 - Only chasers and keepers can handle the volleyball

-### Flag Catch (30 points + ends game)
+### Flag Catch (30 points + potential game end)
 - After 20 minutes (the "seeker floor"), seekers enter play to catch the flag
 - The flag is carried by a neutral official called the flag runner
-- Catching the flag awards 30 points and ends the game
+- Catching the flag awards 30 points and triggers the end-game sequence
-- The team with more total points wins
+- If the catching team has more points after the bonus, they win immediately
+- If the catching team is tied or still behind, the game goes to overtime

 ## Key Gameplay Concepts